-Both plywoods are made of two different wood whose physical properties are different from each other.
+Both plywood are made of two different types of wood whose physical properties are different from each other.
 So choose the right material for your project which can fulfill your purpose.

 What is Sande Plywood?

-Sande plywood is marine grade plywood that is made from multiple thin layers of Sande hardwood.
+Sande plywood is marine-grade plywood made from multiple thin layers of Sande hardwood (“Sande” is a wood species).
 It has excellent moisture and water-resistant properties.

-Sandy wood has high strength and durability, it becomes even more stable in plywood form.
-Sande wood is widely used for outdoor furniture, and paper (pulpwood).
+Sandy wood has high strength and durability.
+It becomes even more stable in plywood form.
+Sande wood and paper (pulpwood) are widely used for outdoor furniture, and paper (pulpwood).

 What is Birch Plywood?